Some frequently asked questions about myself and my writing

-Yes, the speculative fiction novel Emily in my Head.
+Yes, the paranormal fiction novel Emily in my Head.
 At the moment, I am actively looking for a literary agent to help me take the story from manuscript to print.
 You can find out more about it here.

 I also have a few short story works-in-progress, I am Delphine Lamarck, and Nunavut.
-YOu can read more about them in the Speculative Fiction pages on this site.
+You can read more about them in the Speculative Fiction pages on this site.

 How long did it take you to write Mage Girl?

 The first draft of Dragonflame took me three and a half years, but I started out writing by hand in a notebook, then on a PDA with a cute little folding keyboard, before I got myself a laptop.
 The first draft of Girl Mages only took half a year, by comparison.

 How did you get the idea for Mage Girl?
 Was this your first book?

 The first presentable one, yes.
 There was a silly holiday adventure story I wrote when I was about 15, a detective story that started out as a school essay, and a time travel story that laid the foundations for A Gap in Time (see in Speculative Fiction).

 As for how Mage Girl began, read The Origins of Mage Girl on this site.

 Do you drink as much tea as your characters do?
 And what’s your favourite flavour?